australiangreens/au.org.greens.civigeometry/README.md

 For this to work you must configure a scheduled job that will be processed by the Civi cron on a regular basis.

 First, you must ensure your system has its cron properly setup.
-Refer to the Scheduled jobs section](https://docs.civicrm.org/sysadmin/en/latest/setup/jobs/) in the System Administrator Guide for further info.
+Refer to the Scheduled jobs section](https://docs.civicrm.org/sysadmin/en/latest/setup/jobs/) of the CiviCRM System Administrator Guide for further info.

 Second, you must create a scheduled job.
 The [Scheduled jobs section](https://docs.civicrm.org/user/en/latest/initial-set-up/scheduled-jobs/#configuring) of the CiviCRM User Guide has detailed information.

 The job details are:
 - Entity type: Geometry
 - Entity method: runqueue
+- no command parameters are required

 We recommend configuring the job to run hourly.